datascience-gft/blog_posts/telematics/blog.md

 For clustering, we use the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) to get the labels.
 This technique is one of the most common clustering algorithms which works based on density of object.
 It works based on two parameters: `epsilon` and `minimum samples`
-- `epsilon` determines a specified radius that if includes enough number of points within, we call it dense area
+- `epsilon` determines a specified radius that if includes enough number of points within
 - `minimum samples` determine the minimum number of data points we want in a neighborhood to define a cluster

-For clustering, we dropped the columns "battery" and "tAdv" for we found these two columns are not very informative from our exploration.
+We dropped the columns "battery" and "tAdv" as we found these two columns are not very informative from our exploration.
 The data is shown as below

 ![data for clustering](figs/data_for_clustering.png)